 other professional.
 We strive to provide cost-effective services that are quick, valid and reliable for those we serve.

-Resolutions Counseling & Mediation is an approved Collection Site through Redwood Toxicology Laboratory and United Drug Testing Laboratories.
+Resolutions Counseling & Mediation is an approved Collection Site through Redwood Toxicology Laboratory and United States Drug Testing Laboratories.
 Although some services can receive results on-site, such as Breathalyzer Testing, Urinalysis Testing and the Alco-Screen Saliva Test, we utilize laboratory services for Hair, Nail and Blood testing as well as confirmation testing for Urinalysis and Alco-Screen testing if requested.

 Hair Follicle Testing